babylonhealth/ios-playbook/Cookbook/Technical-Documents/LabelsInPRs.md

 In this group a mixed of rules are applied.
 A PR can:

 - be either [ready for review](#ready_review) or still [in progress](#in_progress).
-It can't be in both stages at the same time.
-This means the labels representing both these stages can't be present in the same instant.
+These are mutually exclusive.
+It means the labels representing both these stages can't be present in the same instant.
 - have [one reviewer](#needs_reviewer) label only if it is [ready for review](#ready_review).
 - have [merge](#merge) label only if it is [ready for review](#ready_review), has two approvals and no changes requested.